MarcellaSwanto/PythonMRISimulator/README.md

 --> Has some hardcoded values

---> The folowing values/arrays are present, and of correct value:
+--> The following values/arrays are present, and of correct value:

     VObj
       Gyro